volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

 `public_ip` - (Required) Dedicated Public IP, which is allocated by F5 Distributed Cloud on request, is used as a VIP..
 See [ref](#ref) below for details.

 ### Advertise Choice Advertise On Internet Default Vip

 Enable management access on internet with default VIP.

+### Advertise Choice Advertise On Public

+Advertise this loadbalancer on public network.

+`public_ip` - (Required) Dedicated Public IP, which is allocated by F5 Distributed Cloud on request, is used as a VIP..
+See [ref](#ref) below for details.

+### Advertise Choice Advertise On Public Default Vip

+Enable management access on internet with default VIP.